babakhm83/University_of_Tehran_Projects/Computer_Fundamentals_and_Programming/CA1/README.md

 This repository contains solutions for the Computer Fundamentals and Programming course (CA1) that demonstrate basic programming concepts and algorithms in C.

-## Directory Structure

-The project has the following directory structure:

-    └── CA1/
-        ├── 1.c
-        ├── 2.c
-        └── 3.c

 ## Description of Files

 ### `1.c`